nezchaudhary/finance-ui/README.md

 ### Files and Structure

-This repository contains a file under mock-data in the src folder that is used to render the risk level charts.
-It is meant for development use only.
+- The entry point html file for the app is [index.html](https://github.com/nehacp/finance-ui/blob/master/public/index.html) in the public folder.
+- The entry point javascript file is [index.js](https://github.com/nehacp/finance-ui/blob/master/src/index.js) in the 'src' folder.
+- All of the components are under [src/components](https://github.com/nehacp/finance-ui/blob/master/src/components).

-All CSS files are in their respective folders with the components.
+- The CSS files for each component are in the same folder as the component.
+- The algorithm to calculate the change needed in the portfolio is [here](https://github.com/nehacp/finance-ui/blob/master/src/calculate-portfolio-shift/index.js).
+- The test suite is in the [__tests__](https://github.com/nehacp/finance-ui/blob/master/src/__tests__) folder in 'src'.
+It has a limited number of tests.